POA 2015-2016 Season:

 The ReelAbilities Film Festival is dedicated to promoting awareness and appreciation of the lives, stories, and artistic expressions of people with different abilities.
 The festival presents award-winning films, accompanied by discussions and other engaging programs which bring together the community to explore, discuss and celebrate the diversity of our shared human experience.

-Film screening times and locations will be announced this fall.
+Film screening times and locations will be announced this winter.

 – Talk Backs explore and discuss the themes presented in each film.
 Speakers are professionals in the field or individuals living with the highlighted disability.